702BH/GameAIProjects/aiforgamesprojects/ProgrammingGameAIByExample/Raven/README.md

 - Grid-aligned walls simplify collision math but limit fine-grained geometry detail.
 - Some line-of-sight checks still iterate all buckets, which is acceptable for current map sizes but not optimal at scale.

-**Complexity/Performance**
-- Broad-phase bucket lookup is O(1) average per query; narrow-phase is O(k) with k walls in a bucket.
-- Line-of-sight checks are O(W) over wall segments; optimizing to bucketed ray traversal is a future improvement.

 ### Map Editor
 **Problem**